abdellah-idris/Data_Science/README.md

 max() : the maximum

-you cal multiply all the elments : npArray *= integer
+you can multiply all the elments : npArray *= integer

  np.mean ()